 Bank of America Credit Card Benefits

 Zero liability fraud protection

 Lost luggage reimbursement

 In addition to having some or all of these card perks, it’s important to remember that many Bank of America credit cards also give rewards.
 Rewards aren’t generally considered card benefits, but having a credit card that earns great rewards can be a big asset to cardholders.
 As long as you use your card responsibly and maximize the various benefits that Bank of America offers, you should come out well ahead of any annual fees that Bank of America cards may charge.

-Bank of America travel insurance benefits include lost and damaged luggage reimbursement, travel accident insurance, trip cancellation coverage, and rental car insurance.
+Bank of America travel insurance benefits include lost and damaged luggage reimbursement, trip cancellation coverage, and rental car insurance, among others.
 To be eligible for travel insurance coverage, you’ll need to pay for your travel using your Bank of America credit card.